PaoloRipa/cthulhu/README.md

 Reference to mtglacier --> https://github.com/vsespb/mt-aws-glacier

+Version 1.5 - Mon Feb 12 15:48:25 CET 2018

+             Minor "cosmetic" fixes from previous versions
+             Added function to upgrade the configuration file Enhanced install gen-conf to add mtglacier directory to PATH Added version number that is displayed by main help function Fixed a formatting bug in printMsg function, causing special chars to be interpreted Added a function to schedule sync actions via crontab

 Version 1.4 - Thu Nov 9 10:53:34 CET 2017

              Added support to send out emails
              Added success check at the end of sync action Added checks against required dirs and files Added function to check last execution of sync action Added configuration variable to disable check at the end of sync action Added function to generate a test email

 Version 1.3_1 - Wed Nov  8 08:08:58 CET 2017